-Achieving long-term sustainable weight loss is all about creating healthier habits .
-(1) And this is something that Noom seems to understand, especially when you review their blog posts and the way the app is designed.
+According to another study found on the National Center for Biotechnology information website, achieving long-term sustainable goal weight loss is all about creating healthier eating habits .
+And this is something that Noom users seem to understand, especially when you review their blog posts and the way the weight loss app is designed.

 2. Food Database

 According to Noom, their database has grown to over 3.7 million options.
-I don’t think I could list out a thousand different foods, so it looks like they should have every possible edible product available.
+I don’t think I could list out a thousand different foods one could eat, so it looks like they should have every possible edible product available.

 You can see the full Noom food list here.

-In this program, the main focus is on getting you to reduce your calorie intake, eat more of the green color-coded foods and avoid the red ones.
+In this program, the main focus is to help you lose weight by reducing your calorie intake, eat more green foods and dense foods, and avoid the red ones.
 You’re assigned a daily calorie budget, and you have to stay below it.
-The company also says that they will send you daily articles about healthy food and exercise habits, as well as regular challenges to really get you into a mindset of changing your lifestyle.
+This has proven to be very effective amongst many testers who tried this app.

 In this program, the focus is less on calories and more on carbohydrates.
-This doesn’t mean you can simply ignore the calorie counter, but if you suffer from diabetes, then maintaining your glucose level through limited carbs will be a lot more important.
+This doesn’t mean you can simply ignore the counter, but if you suffer from diabetes, then tracking and maintaining your blood glucose levels through limited carbs throughout the day will be a lot more important.